Read time: 1 minute

 - View experiment data over set periods of time on the Iterations tab:

-The data an experiment has collected is represented in a results table:
+The data an experiment has collected is represented in a results graph and table:

 The winning variation for a completed experiment is the variation that is most likely to be the best option out of all of the variations tested.
 To learn more, read Winning variations.